Student teacher, Zach H, assisting in classroom.

 • College-level English comprised of composition and literature

-Prescribed coursework is required for dual certification in Special Education (PK-12) and Early Childhood Education (PK-4).
+Prescribed coursework is required for dual certification in special education (PK-12) and early childhood education (PK-4).
 This includes credit hours earned through methods courses and the student teaching experience.

 Upon completion of this program, students will perform the competencies required by the accrediting bodies, some of which include (directly from PDE):